 “In the context of health and longevity, it is urgent to dispel many current misconceptions about breast augmentation and other implant-based cosmetic surgery procedures,” says Dr. Pierre Blais.
-He is considered to be the world’s foremost expert on breast implants as failed medical devices.
+He is considered to be the world’s foremost expert on breast implants as a failed medical device.
 He is also a former Canadian Government researcher and Senior Scientific Advisor.

-Dr. Blais explains that, because implants are designed to be temporary devices, they degrade chemically and wear out, eventually releasing their content.
+Dr. Blais explains that because implants are designed to be temporary devices, they degrade chemically and wear out, eventually releasing their content.

 “The process is silent and insidious, as the released substances are aggressive and some are outright toxic or infective (for saline implants).
-Thus, with aging, the implant site undergoes destructive anatomic and biochemical changes – termed necrosis – as tissue dies and solubilized proteins become denatured.”
+Thus, with aging, the implant site undergoes destructive anatomic and biochemical changes – termed necrosis – as the tissue dies and solubilized proteins become denatured.”

-Moreover, in one of his papers on the topic, Dr. Blais determines that implants can injure without undergoing mechanical failure.
-Studies on long-term implant users indicate that, in the pectoral and intercostal areas, gradual and irreversible deterioration of muscle function takes place.
+Moreover, in one of his papers on the topic, Dr. Blais determined that implants can injure without undergoing mechanical failure.
+Studies on long-term implant users indicate that, in pectoral and intercostal areas, gradual and irreversible deterioration of muscle function takes place.
 Respiratory problems are widespread among implant users, as are complications affecting major lymphatic ducts and fluid irrigation of the upper chest.

 How do implants contract these bacteria?

 Although saline-filled implants are presented and regarded as the “safe” option compared to silicon-containing only salt and water – they are rarely hermetically ‘sealed’.
 Moreover, their filling valves aren’t perfectly secure.
 As a result, they allow the body fluids of the user to infiltrate, along with bacteria, yeast, and molds.
 After this happens, decaying elements will start building up.
-When the shell eventually starts leaking into the user’s chest, the contaminated contents are discharged and spread through the body.
+When the shell eventually starts leaking into the user’s chest, the contaminated contents are discharged and spread throughout the body.

 Are there any forms of breast implants that are considered safe?